 ❓ FAQS

 If you can grind your own garam masala, that would be the best option.
 If you’re using store-bought garam masala, make sure it isn’t old.
-Here’s a recipe for homemade Kerala garam masala:
+Try my homemade Kerala garam masala recipe.

 Chicken thighs have more flavor and are best for Indian cooking, however, you can use chicken breasts if you wish.
 You need to watch out not to overcook it.